What Is Home Equity And How Can I Access It?

 Every time you make a mortgage payment, you gain a little more equity in your home.
-In the beginning years of your mortgage, you gain equity slowly.
-This is because most of the money you pay in the first few years of your loan goes toward interest instead of principal.
+At the very beginning of your mortgage repayment, you gain equity slowly because most of the money you pay in the first few years goes toward interest instead of your mortgage’s principal.

-As you pay down your balance, a higher proportion of your monthly payment goes toward principal instead of interest.
-This process, called amortization, means that you build equity faster toward the end of your loan term.
+As you pay down your balance, a higher proportion of your monthly payment goes toward the principal balance instead of interest.
+This process, called amortization, helps you build equity faster toward the end of your loan term.

 If you want to build equity faster in the first few years of your mortgage, you can pay more than your minimum monthly payment.
 Just tell your lender that the extra money should be applied to your principal.

 Equity is based on the appraised value of your home.
 The equity you have is equal to how much an appraiser believes your home is worth, minus the balance of your loan.
 For example, let’s say you bought a $250,000 home with a $200,000 mortgage.
 A few years later, your home appraises for $300,000 because the housing market is hot.
 If you’d paid the loan down to $150,000, you’d have $150,000 in home equity.

 Unfortunately, this process also works in reverse.
 If your local housing market takes a turn for the worse and the value of your property decreases, your equity decreases as well.
 The amount you’d owe on your mortgage wouldn’t change, but your equity in the property would.

 Make Renovations Or Upgrades

 Another common way homeowners can increase their home equity is by making renovations to their home.
 These renovations could be anything from building a larger living room or bedroom to adding a bathroom.
 Various upgrades to a home can also boost equity, like upgrading kitchen countertops or flooring and adding new sinks and showers in bathrooms.
 The higher the quality of the home, the more it could sell for on the real estate market.